 Please note, candidates who become board certified and recertified must wait until the following calendar year to begin accumulating CE hours for recertification.

 The Clinical Application Series is delivered at the AAPP Annual Meeting but is also recorded and delivered online for those wishing to take this programming as a distance education component.
-Successful completion of an online examination is required.
+Expert speakers advance the knowledge of psychiatric pharmacists through the delivery of five evidence-based presentations.

-The From Theory to Practice Case Series is provided as a distance education component and provides the opportunity to study a complex psychiatric case comorbid with a medical diagnosis and associated complex medication regimen.
+The From Theory to Practice Case Series is provided as a distance education component and provides the opportunity to study a complex psychiatric case, often comorbid with a medical diagnosis, and associated complex medication regimen.
 Each case is focused on a specific psychiatric disease state with participants following one patient through several encounters over a period of time.

 The Review Course is designed to assist the practitioner in developing and maintaining contemporary knowledge and skills at the psychiatric pharmacy specialty level.
 Course content is structured to provide a comprehensive review of the three psychiatric pharmacy domains specified by the Specialty Council in the current edition of the BPS Candidate's Guide.
 Inclusion of the Review Course as part of the recertification program is critical in ensuring the BCPP has systematically reviewed and assessed his/her core knowledge in the psychiatric specialty practice.